-Providence resident David Riley is a Providence River waterfront user and Co-Chair of Friends of India Point Park, an 18-acre, 3,600-foot shoreline Park that he frequents regularly.
+Riley Declaration: Providence resident David Riley is a Providence River waterfront user and Co-Chair of Friends of India Point Park, an 18-acre, 3,600-foot shoreline Park that he frequents regularly.
 Ex.
-D at ¶¶ 2, 4-6.
+D at ¶ 2, 4-6.
 He has worked for over seventeen years to keep India Point Park clean and accessible, and regularly visits the Park both for his own use and enjoyment, and to check on projects, keep track of park maintenance needs, and participate in park clean-ups.
-Id. ¶ 6.
+Id. at ¶ 6.
 Mr. Riley also enjoys birding at India Point Park.
-Id. ¶ 9.
+Id. at ¶ 9.
 India Point Park is located just upriver from the Terminal, and he is concerned about the negative impacts of Shell's discharges from the Terminal on the environment and people who use the Park, including himself.
-Id. ¶¶ 14-15.
-As he relies on the Park for access to the waterfront and nature, he is also very concerned about toxic pollutants washing into the Providence River as a result of Shell's failure to address risks to the Terminal from precipitation and flooding, and resulting widespread contamination.
-Id. ¶¶ 19-20.
+Id. at ¶¶ 14-15.
+He notes that the Parks Department, in an effort to deter people from eating fish caught from the river because of public health concerns, has not installed a fish cleaning station.
+Id. at ¶ 11.
+The same concerns also deter Mr. Riley from swimming in the waters near India Point Park.
+Id. at ¶ 12.
+As he relies on the Park for access to the waterfront and nature, he is also very concerned about toxic pollutants washing into the Providence River as a result of Shell's failure to address risks to the Terminal from precipitation and flooding, resulting in widespread contamination.
+Id. at ¶¶ 19-20.